HandsOnDataViz/leaflet-point-map-sidebar/README.md

 .<br><br><a href='https://connecticuthistory.org/bridge-ornaments-help-tell-the-legend-of-the-windham-frog-fight/' target='_blank'>More</a> about Windham's Frog Fight
 ```

 When working with large amounts of *Description* text, you may find it easiest to first use a text editor tool such as [Atom Editor](https://atom.io), create a file named `temporary.html`, set *View > Toggle Soft Wrap*, and prepare all of your *Description* text there before copying and pasting into the Google Sheet.
+Also, install the [Dumb-Quoter Atom Package](https://atom.io/packages/dumb-quoter) to convert curly-quotes into straight-quotes with CTRL-ALT-' (or CTRL-OPTION-' on Mac).

 In Google Sheets, use *Format > Text wrapping > Wrap* to view the entire cell as needed, then go back to *Overflow* when done.